devlop/dialog/README.md

 All methods are compatible with the standard dialog methods and accept the same arguments, plus an additional `options` argument to change basic dialog appearance and behaviour.

+All methods returns a promise, so by using await we can mimic the built in behaviour of halting execution of the current function while waiting for the dialog response.

 ```javascript
 import { dialog } from '@devlop-ab/dialog';